VCCT-IMAD5112-2025-G1/assignment_2_ST10476528/README.md

 ### 1. **Preface Page**

-* This welcome screen provides users with a brief overview of the app. * It provides an explanation of the quiz's purpose and expectations.
+* This welcome screen provides users with a brief overview of the app. * It explains the quiz's purpose and expectations.
 When the **Start** button is pressed, the user is directed to the quiz.

 ### 2. The Quiz Page